alef-tav-calendar/alef-tav-calendar/questions_answers/37_HRB/README.md

 Here, I specify that it is the same word in Hebrew and Arabic, same semantic field:
 - in Hebrew, the term can mean a land deprived of something (water or other),
-    - HR is حر in Arabic and חר in Hebrew
 - in Arabic it is to deprive something or someone of property or life (war).

+HR is حر in Arabic and חר in Hebrew.
 HR is essentially about privacy.

 (In regard to texts that are sacred to cultures):
 - Arabic is the best language to understand the Qur'an